 Complete customer profiles provide information that can be extrapolated and applied in a variety of ways.

-First, imagine a customer that has come into your wireless store.
+First, imagine a customer that has come into your retail store—let's say you specialize in wireless products.
 They browse around for a minute or two and settle on purchasing the latest Bluetooth speaker.
 When they get up to the till, the sales rep rings up the item and in doing so, the customer profile is brought up and the sale can be attached their account.
 At this point in the integrated system, the sales associate can see view this customer’s entire purchase history and has access to valuable upgrade information, can upsell with additional correlated products, or share deals that may apply to this customer.

 Secondly, the customer data you collected can be used to segment your customers by purchasing history, upgrade eligibility, and even as far a demographic information that helps you identify your purchase audience.
 The key benefit here is you can now begin hyper-targeting your customer base and hone marketing efforts based on these unique profiles that bring customers back into stores.